grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/primetime-player-classes-summary/r-psdk-dhls-1.4-classes-system-decoders.md

 ---
 description: These classes provide decoding and parsing for packets and tags.
-seo-description: These classes provide decoding and parsing for packets and tags.
-seo-title: System decoders classes
 title: System decoders classes
-uuid: b333166b-3a13-48c5-a5d7-d8a64f0cd736
 ---

 # System decoders classes {#system-decoders-classes}